 - Smartling Excel Template - Places all translations into designated columns within a single file.
 In the second drop-down menu, you can specify whether you’ve included string instructions in column B and character limits in column C.

-Be sure to review the file processing options before making your selection, once a file is requested under a specific processing option, the file type cannot be changed.
+Be sure to review the file processing options before making your selection.
+Once a file is requested under a specific processing option, the file type cannot be changed.
 If you attempt to re-request the file for translation using a different file type, job creation will fail, and the asset status will be set to Failed.

 Want to see it in action?
 Watch a video tutorial here.